AdobeDocs/journey-optimizer.en/help/using/event/about-creating.md

     ![](assets/journey12.png)

-## Select the namespace {#select-the-namespace}
+## Select the identity type {#select-the-namespace}

 >[!CONTEXTUALHELP]
 >id="ajo_journey_namespace"
->title="Identity Namespace"
+>title="Identity type"
 >abstract="Select the key to identify the customer profile associated to the event."

-The namespace allows you to define the type of key used to identify the person associated to the event.
+The identity type (previously known as 'namespace') allows you to define the type of key used to identify the person associated to the event.
 Its configuration is optional.
 It is required if you want to retrieve, in your journeys, additional information coming from the [Real-time Customer Profile](https://experienceleague.adobe.com/docs/experience-platform/profile/home.html){target="_blank"}.
-The namespace definition is not needed if you're only using data coming from a third-party system through a custom data source.
+The identity type definition is not needed if you are only using data coming from a third-party system through a custom data source.

-You can either use one of the predefined ones or create a new one using the Identity Namespace service.
-Refer to [Adobe Experience Platform documentation](https://experienceleague.adobe.com/docs/experience-platform/identity/home.html){target="_blank"}.
+You can either an existing identity type or create a new one using the Adobe Experience Platform Identity Service.
+Learn more in the [Adobe Experience Platform documentation](https://experienceleague.adobe.com/docs/experience-platform/identity/home.html){target="_blank"}.

-If you select a schema that has a primary identity, then the **[!UICONTROL Profiler identifier]** and **[!UICONTROL Namespace]** fields are pre-filled.
+If you select a schema that has a primary identity, then the **[!UICONTROL Profiler identifier]** and **[!UICONTROL Identity type]** fields are pre-filled.
 If there is no identity defined, we select _identityMap > id_ as the primary key.
-Then you have to select a namespace and the key will be pre-filled (below the **[!UICONTROL Namespace]** field) using _identityMap > id_.
+Then you have to select an identity type and the key will be pre-filled (below the **[!UICONTROL Identity type]** field) using _identityMap > id_.

 When selecting fields, primary identity fields are tagged.

 ![](assets/primary-identity.png)

-Select a namespace from the drop-down list.
+Select an identity type from the drop-down list.

 ![](assets/journey17.png)

-Only one namespace is allowed per journey.
-If you use several events in the same journey, they need to use the same namespace.
+Only one identity type is allowed per journey.
+If you use several events in the same journey, they need to use the same identity type.
 See [this page](../building-journeys/journey.md).

 >[!NOTE]
 >
->You can only select a people-based identity namespace.
-If you have defined a namespace for a lookup table (for example: ProductID namespace for a Product lookup), it will not be available in the **Namespace** dropdown list.
+>You can only select a people-based identity type.
+If you have defined an identity type for a lookup table (for example: ProductID identity type for a Product lookup), it will not be available in the **Identity type** dropdown list.

 ## Define the profile identifier {#define-the-event-key}